lassebenni/bash_shell_workshop/tutorials/intermediate.md

 No, the programs output stream is ephemeral, and is lost after processing by another program.
 Streams can be forwarded, not replayed.

-> Q: How do you write standard out to a file?

-`
-> Q: How do you write standard error to another file?

-- For-loops
-- If else
-- functions
-- builtins

-- relative vs absolute path

-- practical exercises

 # What is a file really?
 > It may be useful to explain how files work at the lowest level: